 The mission of the Education Programs at Saint Michael's College is to contribute to the intellectual, ethical, social and spiritual development of individuals and culture, with an emphasis on creativity, curiosity, contemplation, collaboration, social justice, and sustainability.
-Our programs are united by this vision and the following program outcomes:

 Our graduates are passionate and curious scholars.